wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

    There is currently no way to disable application logging by using Azure CLI commands; however, the following command resets file system logging to error-level only.

-   az webapp log config --application-logging false --name <app-name> --resource-group <resource-group-name>
+   az webapp log config --application-logging false --name &LT;app-name> --resource-group

    To view the current logging status for an app, use this command.

-   az webapp log show --name <app-name> --resource-group <resource-group-name>
+   az webapp log show --name &LT;app-name> --resource-group &LT;resource-group-name>

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/capture-application-logs-app-service/3-enable-and-configure-app-service-application-logging-using-the-azure-portal">
 HANDS-ON LAB: Enable and Configure App Service Application Logging using the Azure Portal</a>